gustavorocha11/users/readme.md

 You can test it creating an user, updatind, find it and delete it.

 1 First, clone this porject:

-2 Go to the folder projec:

-	cd backendNodeTypeScriptScrudUser

-3 install dependencies:
+2 install dependencies:

 	npm i

-4 run project:
+3 run project:

 	npm run start

+API REST running in port 3000

-This is the list of services, feel free to test it and update it:
+This is the list of services and routes:

 Create user: